InternationalScratchWiki/Dutch-mw-Scratchblocks2/README.md

 Changes
 =======

-Edited for the Indonesian Scratch Wiki so that it supports Indonesian.
+Edited for the Dutch Scratch Wiki so that it supports Dutch.